Orpheum Circuit: The circuit's beginnings (1893–1900)

 Following their success in San Francisco, Meyerfeld encouraged Walter to open more theaters.
 Meyerfeld argued that in order to entice more performers to make the journey to perform at their theater, they needed to make the trip worthwhile.
 San Francisco was so far removed geographically from the rest of the nation that continuing to attract quality acts was difficult and expensive.
 By offering more opportunities to perform, Meyerfeld persuaded Walter that they would entice more performers to come to their theater from the east coast and Europe.
 The next logical city to Meyerfeld was Los Angeles.
 The pair leased the Grand Opera House and opened the Los Angeles Orpheum to a sold out house in 1894.
 It was now customary for performers to stop in Los Angeles after playing in San Francisco.

 Walter and Meyerfeld continued to expand their operations by opening more theaters on the road between the Midwestern United States and their Pacific Coast theaters.
-Due to its railroad connections and thriving economy, Kansas City, Missouri was chosen as their next location.
+Kansas City, Missouri was chosen as their next location, due to its railroad connections and thriving economy.
 The pair leased the Ninth Street Theatre and renamed it the Orpheum.
 It opened in 1898 to a sold out house.
 Three months after the Kansas City opening, Walter died due to an appendicitis attack.
 Business for the theaters continued as usual and all contracts held.
 Meyerfeld was elected as the circuit's new president.

-In 1899 Meyerfeld persuaded Martin Lehman, owner of the Los Angeles theater, to officially fold his theater into the Orpheum's operation and join him in a partnership.
+In 1899, Meyerfeld persuaded Martin Lehman, owner of the Los Angeles theater, to officially fold his theater into the Orpheum's operation and join him in a partnership.
 With Lehman as a partner, the two continued to expand the Orpheum Circuit throughout the Midwest.
 They leased the Creighton Theater in Omaha, Nebraska and built the Denver Orpheum at a cost of $350,000.
 With these five theaters, Meyerfeld now ran the "Great Orpheum Circuit".